Antke Engel (director)

-They have beeen involved with the Institute for Queer Theory since the Desiring Just Economies / Just Economies of Desire conference in 2010.
+They have beeen involved with the Institute for Queer Theory from 2010 – 2016.
+In 2010 Govrin helped organizing the Desiring Just Economies / Just Economies of Desire conference.
 From 2013-2016 they contributed regularly to the running of the institute.
 They co-organized the lecture series Desire’s Multiplicity and Serendipity (2014–15), and in 2016 co-edited Pleasures in Complexity and Confusion.
 10 years Institute for Queer Theory

 Jess Dorrance is a writer, curator, activist, and and doctoral student in Performance Studies at University of California, Berkeley.
 She writes about the intersections between art, performance, and queer, feminist, and anti-racist politics.
 She holds an MA in Art History (2014) from McGill University (thesis on queer visibility, representation, and trauma), and has been working with the Institute for Queer Theory since 2008.